UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 - Are you sure you are saving your dataframe as the correct object names?
 - Are you using `pd.read_csv()`?
+- Are you including the full path through the `data/` folder when calling the file name?
 - Check that your delimiter argument is correct.

 </codeblock>